scipy-conference/scipy_proceedings/papers/jan_verschelde/phcpy.rst

 * Roots of Alexander polynomials [CD18]_.
 * Critical points of equilibrium problems [SWM16]_.

-phcpy is in ongoing development.
+The package phcpy is in ongoing development.
 At the time of writing, this paper is based on version 0.9.5 of phcpy, whereas version 0.1.5 was current at the time of [Ver14]_.
 An example of these changes is that the software described in [SVW03]_